 We ALL need to know how to cycle safely near an HGV

 Maybe there’s an HGV making a delivery on your usually quiet route to school or work.
-It might be collection day for refuse and recycling.
 Perhaps you hire bikes on holiday and suddenly find yourself on a busier than usual road.
 It can happen – any time, any place.

 So, if you only learn one thing today, it’s that if you position yourself in front of, or to the left hand side of a lorry, then assume the driver can’t see you.

 And remember that if you’re pulling a trailer or tagalong, then the driver might be able to see you, but they may not have seen the precious load you’re pulling.